FBI documents reveal communication between Stone, Assange

 Stone was among six associates of Trump charged in Mueller’s investigation.
 He was convicted last year of lying to House lawmakers, tampering with a witness and obstructing Congress’ own Russia probe.

-A judge in February sentenced Stone to 40 months in prison in a case that exposed fissures inside the Justice Department — the entire trial team quit the prosecution amid a dispute over the recommended punishment — and between Trump and Attorney General William Barr, who said the president’s tweets about ongoing cases made his job “impossible.”
+A judge in February sentenced Stone to 40 months in prison in a case that exposed fissures inside the Justice Department — the entire trial team quit the case amid a dispute over the recommended punishment — and between Trump and Attorney General William Barr, who said the president’s tweets about ongoing cases made his job “impossible.”

 Associated Press writer Jill Colvin in Washington contributed to this report.